 - 3.1.1.
 All Fromage fermier cheeses must comply with current regulations regarding labelling. - 3.1.2.
 The elements on labels to which this standard applies primarily ensure the traceability of a Fromage fermier and must be verified by the certification body accredited by the CARTV. - 3.1.3.
-The official logo identifying the added-value claim must be used7.
+The official logo identifying the added-value claim must be used.
 The logo includes the Fromage fermier designation and the words "terme valorisant". - 3.1.4.
-The name of the certification body accredited by the CARTV must also be shown on the product's label, either the full name in letters, or as part of the logo of the certification body. - 3.1.5.
+The name of the certification body accredited by the CARTV must also be shown on the product's label; it could either be Organisme de certification Québec Vrai or Québec Vrai or OCQV, or as part of the logo of the certification body. - 3.1.5.
 The name of the certification body must be completely separate from the official added-value claim logo. - 3.1.6.
 Optionally, labelling can include the designation Fromage fermier or its English translation recognized by the Ministre de l'Agriculture, des Pêcheries et de l'alimentation ("Farmstead Cheese"), written in full, and the words "terme valorisant".
 These elements must lie in the same visual field.